saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This page is intended to provide you with instructions on how to quickly setup Appium tests with Java using the TestNG test runner on an Android Emulator or iOS Simulator, and run tests using the Sauce Labs App and Virtual Device Cloud.
-To see a comprehensive list of example, [check out the appium directory in our demo-java repo](https://github.com/saucelabs-training/demo-java/tree/dff5fd61b8e152efe59e4a8c9e75c644de4e51e0/appium-examples).
+To see a comprehensive list of test examples, [check out the appium directory in our demo-java repo](https://github.com/saucelabs-training/demo-java/tree/dff5fd61b8e152efe59e4a8c9e75c644de4e51e0/appium-examples).

 You can see more detailed and comprehensive instructions for all use cases can be found in the [Real Devices](https://docs.saucelabs.com/mobile-apps/automated-testing/appium/real-devices) and [Virtual Devices](https://docs.saucelabs.com/mobile-apps/automated-testing/appium/virtual-devices) docs.